 The Cost of Late-Stage Security

-Shifting security left reduces costs and improves outcomes.
+Shifting security left reduces costs and improves outcomes, but shifting left now includes managing the security of AI-generated code.

 Phase 1: Requirements and Design